mapbox/mapbox-maps-ios/DEVELOPING.md

 ## CircleCI

-CircleCI's [YAML](https://en.wikipedia.org/wiki/YAML) format can be picky.
-You can run `make validate` to ensure you've formatted the changes to the config file correctly.
-This make target will install the [CircleCI command line interface](https://circleci.com/docs/2.0/local-cli/) to validate `.circleci/config.yml`, and run `circleci config validate`
+You can run `make validate` to ensure you've formatted the changes to the CircleCI config file correctly.
+This make target will install the [CircleCI command line interface](https://circleci.com/docs/2.0/local-cli/) to validate `.circleci/config.yml`, and run `circleci config validate`.

-# Testing

 ## Unit Testing on devices

 To run device tests there are few options:

-1. Run via Xcode:
+1. Run locally:
   - Install [xcodegen](https://github.com/yonaskolb/XcodeGen).
   - Run `$ xcodegen` in the root of the repo.
   - Open the resulting `MapboxMaps.xcodeproj`.
   - Test (Cmd-U) the `MapboxTestHost` scheme.

-2. Trigger via CI by adding `[run device tests]` to a git commit message.
-These tests also run "nightly".
-(Examples can also be run as tests on CI by adding `[run app device tests]`.)

-3. Trigger tests on AWS Device Farm from the command line.
-Note that this requires certain environment variables to be set; please see the makefile for these.
-`make test-with-device-farm SCHEME=MapboxTestHost APP_NAME=MapboxTestHost`.

-4. Trigger tests on a local device (connected by USB) using the same setup as Device Farm testing by running:
-`make local-test-with-device-farm-ipa SCHEME=MapboxTestHost CONFIGURATION=Release ENABLE_CODE_SIGNING=1`
+2. Run in CI:
+  - Open the optional-tests workflow for your branch in CircleCI
+  - Approve the `run-tests?` job to trigger running unit tests on Firebase Test Lab
+  - Approve the `run-examples-tests?` job to trigger running examples tests on Firebase Test Lab

 ## Integration Tests

 Integration tests typically require a Metal device, so these tests can only run locally and on Firebase Test Lab.
-They are skipped when running on CircleCI inside of a VM.
+They are skipped when running on CircleCI inside of a VM and when running on simulators < iOS 13 (iOS 13+ has a simulated Metal device.)

-Since these tests require a map view, they also need a `UIWindow` and Metal rendering to work.
-For both testing scenarios, if there's no valid Metal device the test will be skipped (i.e. not failure/success).

-### What happens if I run from `MapboxTestHost`?
+### What happens if I run integration tests via `MapboxTestHost`?

 There **is** a host application, so `MapViewIntegrationTestCase` fetches the existing window and view controller before adding the MapView to it.

 - These tests can be run on devices.
-- Tests will be skipped on simulators < iOS 13 because there's no valid Metal device. (iOS 13+ has a simulated Metal device.)
+- Tests will be skipped on simulators < iOS 13

-### What happens if I run from `MapboxMaps`
+### What happens if I run integration tests via `MapboxMaps`

 There is **no host application**, so `MapViewIntegrationTestCase` creates its own `UIWindow` and root view controller, before adding the MapView to it.

 - These tests cannot be run on devices.
-- Tests will be skipped on simulators < iOS 13 because there's no valid Metal device.
+- Tests will be skipped on simulators < iOS 13
-- Tests will be skipped entirely on CircleCI because of the VM (no Metal). **So for CI purposes, integration tests should be run on AWS Device Farm via `MapboxTestHost`**
+- Tests will be skipped entirely on CircleCI because of the VM (no Metal).

-As you can see the most useful case is to run within from the host application.
-Be aware that this has the potential for side-effects, since the application is not restarted for each test.

 ### Base classes